Informed Hybrid Zonotope-based Motion Planning Algorithm: Numerical examples

 \subsection{Narrow passages and enclosure example}

-We further evaluate our algorithm on a planar enclosure environment $\mathcal{X} = [0, 10] \times [0, 10] \subset \mathbb{R}^2$ featuring a rectangular enclosure with interior dimensions approximately $6 \times 4$ units centered at $(5, 4)^T$.
+The algorithm is further evaluated on a planar enclosure environment $\mathcal{X} = [0, 10] \times [0, 10] \subset \mathbb{R}^2$ featuring a rectangular enclosure with interior dimensions of approximately $6 \times 4$ units centered at $(5, 4)^T$.
 The enclosure walls have thickness 0.3 units and contain a critical narrow opening of width 0.8 units on the left wall at height $y = 4$.
 The start state $x_{\text{start}} = (3, 3)^T$ is positioned outside the enclosure, while the goal state $x_{\text{goal}} = (7, 5)^T$ lies within the enclosed region, necessitating passage through the narrow opening.
-This configuration exemplifies the narrow passage problem where the measure of the feasible region connecting start to goal is vanishingly small relative to the total free space volume.
+This configuration exemplifies the narrow passage problem, in which the measure of the feasible region connecting start to goal is vanishingly small relative to the total free-space volume.

-Figure \ref{fig:narrow_gap} demonstrates the algorithm's capability in extremely constrained environments.
-The hybrid zonotope decomposition explicitly captures the narrow passage as a shared face between leaf nodes, ensuring high sampling density precisely where needed.
-By sampling on $(n-1)$-dimensional shared faces rather than $n$-dimensional volumes, our approach maintains computational efficiency while guaranteeing discovery of feasible paths through narrow openings.
-The explicit topological representation ensures these critical regions are systematically explored, addressing a fundamental challenge in sampling-based motion planning.
+Figure~\ref{fig:narrow_gap} demonstrates the capability of the algorithm in extremely constrained environments.
+The hybrid zonotope decomposition explicitly captures the narrow passage as a shared face between leaf nodes, ensuring high sampling density precisely where it is needed.
+By sampling on $(n{-}1)$-dimensional shared faces rather than $n$-dimensional volumes, the proposed approach guarantees discovery of feasible paths through narrow openings.

-These results confirm that the hybrid zonotope framework effectively addresses the narrow passage problem—a fundamental challenge in motion planning—through dimension reduction and topology-aware sampling.
+This experiment is conducted using the Open Motion Planning Library (OMPL)~\cite{sucan2012open} and the Planner Developer Tools (PDT)~\cite{gammell2022planner}.
+A total of 100 runs of Informed RRT*, BIT*~\cite{gammell2020batch}, AIT*, EIT*, and HZ-MP are executed on the \textit{defaultRandomRectangles2D} planning context.

+Table~\ref{tab:random-rectangles-summary} and Figure~\ref{fig:overview-success-cost} summarize the results.
+HZ-MP achieves the fastest initial solution times by more than one order of magnitude compared with the sampling-based baselines while maintaining a $100\%$ success rate; Informed RRT* frequently fails within the time budget, as indicated by its infinite medians.
+EIT* also reaches $100\%$ success and yields the lowest median final cost, reflecting its effectiveness at anytime refinement.
+HZ-MP trades this long-horizon refinement quality for highly structured exploration: by sampling exclusively on $(n{-}1)$-dimensional shared faces and pruning via the ellipsotope, it reaches a near-optimal solution orders of magnitude faster, making it particularly suitable for settings in which low-latency initial solutions are critical.